ermlikeyeah/ermlikeyeah.github.io/_posts/2019-08-09-run-notes-2019-august.markdown

 Enjoy it still.
 (I am, possibly the most in July than I did any time before.)

+Now up to 1013 kilometres ran this year.
+1092 kilometres is the goal for 2019 so just 79 kilometres to go. 🙌🏼

 #### The words

 I knew coming into this month it’d be a bit different.
 [Last month’s 200 kilometres](https://www.ermlikeyeah.com/run-notes-2019-july/) left me feeling a bit wiped out at the start.
 And a holiday was around the corner.
 So I had a few days off from running.
 See out a couple of days of work, spend a couple of days travelling, and...